offsoc/onionplan/docs/proposals/usability/certificates.md

 This proposal consists in basically allowing for the use of self-signed certificates with Onion Services:

-1. For the [Tor Browser][] and other software maintained by Tor, as well as third-party browsers, this would consist in [disabling self-signed certificate warnings when visiting .onion sites][].
+1. For web applications like the [Tor Browser][], this would consist in [disabling self-signed certificate warnings when visiting .onion sites][].
 As an alternative, there's also the [Self-authenticating TLS Certificates for Onion Services][] proposal relying on [PKCS#11 modules][]